cs4241-19a/cs4241-19a.github.io/syl.md

 Acknowledgements
 ---

-Some aspects of these course materials were adapted from materials by:
+Many aspects of these course materials were adapted from materials by:
 - Lane Harrison
 - Gary Pollice
 - Craig Shue